-These are just a few examples of many that are happening in local communities everywhere.They are not nice ideas waiting for someone to implement.
+These are a few examples of what is happening in local communities everywhere.They are not nice ideas waiting for someone to implement.
 These are ideas that people are acting on to make a difference.

 Continuity between today and tomorrow is not found by waiting for better economic times to return.
 Instead it is found by developing new relationships between people and organizations that address issues as they exist right now.

 Local communities are not at the edge of what matters globally.
 They are at the core.